ryanwitteck/Animator/resources/README.md

 instead of ints, to allow us to still accurately represent colors when they are not exact integer values.
 We have also created a new method changeColor that allows us to change the RGB values of a color by a certain amount instead of directly setting it to a value.
 We created this method, so we could more easily implement our ChangeColorCmd class.
+We have also changed the toString methods of both the Posn and Color classes in order to make the information more easily parsable.

 #### Shapes
 Shapes are the objects being animated by our model and are represented by the interface IShape.